-Aaron Michael Nola (pronounced NOH-luh)… 2011 graduate of Catholic High School (LA)… Named Class 5A State Player of the Year and voted "Mr. Baseball" for the state of Louisiana during his senior season… Attended Louisiana State University… Honored as the 2014 National Pitcher of the Year by the College Baseball Foundation… In 2014 was a Golden Spikes Award finalist, named First-Team All-American, SEC Pitcher of the Year and First-Team All-SEC… Older brother Austin is an infielder/catcher in SEA's organization… Serves as the ambassador for the Phans Feeding Families campaign, a ballpark-wide initiative with Citizens Bank and the Phillies to raise money and collect food for Philabundance… Has also made $15,000 in contributions to Philabundance… Active with the ALS Association by supporting Philadelphia and Baton Rouge Chapter events… Supports Philadelphia Futures' high school mentoring program by hosting the annual Get in the Game Celebrity Bowling Tournament… Participates in Shred Hate initiative to end bullying in Philadelphia schools… Hobbies: Hunting and fishing… Signed by: Mike Stauffer.
+Aaron Michael Nola (pronounced NOH-luh)… Engaged, fiancée’s name is Hunter… 2011 graduate of Catholic High School (LA)… Named Class 5A State Player of the Year and voted “Mr. Baseball” for the state of Louisiana during his senior season… Attended Louisiana State University… Honored as the 2014 National Pitcher of the Year by the College Baseball Foundation… In 2014 was a Golden Spikes Award finalist, named First-Team All-American, SEC Pitcher of the Year and First-Team All-SEC… Older brother Austin is an infielder/catcher for SD… Was the 2020 Phillies Community Service Award winner and club nominee for the Roberto Clemente Award… Serves as the ambassador for the Phans Feeding Families campaign, a ballpark-wide initiative with Citizens Bank and the Phillies to raise money and collect food for Philabundance… Has also made $15,000 in contributions to Philabundance and $20,000 to Team Red, White & Blue… Active with the ALS Association by supporting Philadelphia and Baton Rouge chapter events… Supports Philadelphia Futures’ high school mentoring program by hosting the annual Get in the Game Celebrity Bowling Tournament… Participates in Shred Hate initiative to end bullying in Philadelphia schools… During the COVID-19 pandemic, launched “Cheers PA,” a virtual fundraiser providing immediate emergency funds for the Hospitality Assistance Response of Pennsylvania (HARP)… Hobbies: Hunting and fishing… Signed by: Mike Stauffer.

 Among NL starters, was T-1st in starts (34), 4th in IP (202.1) and T-7th in SO (229)...His 229 strikeouts were a career high, 7th-most ever by a Phillies RHP and 14th-highest ever by any Phillie in a season...Became just the ninth Phillie (and the youngest of them at age 26) to have multiple 200-strikeout seasons in his career...Has two of the four 200-strikeout seasons by Phillies age 26 or younger since 1912, joining Cole Hamels in 2010 and Brett Myers in 2005...Secured two of the top 10 highest strikeout totals ever by a Phillies RHP, and is just the fourth different pitcher on the list (Curt Schilling, Jim Bunning, Grover Cleveland Alexander)...Was a finalist for the Rawlings Gold Glove Award...Made his second career and second consecutive Opening Day start...At 25 years, 297 days, became the youngest Phillie to make consecutive Opening Day starts since 1963 (Art Mahaffey) and only the ninth pitcher who began his career with the Phillies to make consecutive Opening Day starts...Joined Roy Halladay (2012), Schilling (1997-98), Steve Carlton (1984) and Earle Moore (1911) as the only Phillies to allow two or fewer hits and one or no runs on Opening Day since at least 1908...Had a franchise-record 34 straight starts allowing four runs or fewer end on 4/3 at WSH...Made his 100th career start on 5/1 vs DET, becoming just the 58th pitcher to make 100 career starts for PHI...His 635 strikeouts were most among Phillies in their first 100 career starts and 3rd among any pitcher in his first 100 starts with the Phillies, trailing Cliff Lee (687) and Steve Carlton (647)..His 3.46 ERA through 100 starts was 4th among Phillies since 1912, when earned runs became an official NL stat, trailing Eppa Rixey (2.56), Erskine Mayer (2.79) and Robin Roberts (3.33)...Tied a career-high 12 strikeouts on 5/18 vs COL, doing so in 6.0 IP...His six-game win streak to start the season tied a career best and he was the first Phillie to start his season 6-0 since 2001 (Omar Daal)...Became the eighth Phillie in team history to have 10 or more career games with 10 or more strikeouts on 6/21 vs MIA...Carried a no-hitter through 5.0 IP on 6/27 vs NYM and became the first Phillie with consecutive 10-strikeout games since 2015 (Jerad Eickhoff)...Had a 22.0-inning scoreless streak, 6/21-7/7, the longest by a Phillie since he himself had a career-long 23.0-inning streak in 2016...Posted a 2.21 ERA (23 ER, 93.2 IP) over 14 starts, 6/21-8/30, and a 1.91 mark (13 ER, 61.1 IP) in 9 starts, 6/21-8/3...Recorded his 750th career strikeout on 7/28 vs ATL, becoming one of 13 Phillies to ever reach the mark and doing so faster than any other (704.0 IP)...Struck out his 200th batter of the season, 9/4 at CIN...Went 2-0 with a 1.60 ERA (6 ER, 33.2 IP), 39 SO, 1 HR and held opponents to a .186/.267/.271 slash line in five interleague starts...Had a 2.91 ERA (38 ER, 117.1 IP) in 19 starts at home.